 What to Expect in the Unseen Poetry Section?

 There are two unseen poems in the last section of GCSE English Literature Paper 2.
 You should analyse the first poem and compare it with the second one.
+The good news is that you’re not expected to know everything—just to explore what you see in the poem.

 The analysis of the first poem is more important because it’s worth 24 marks, and comparing the second poem to the first one is worth 8 marks.